 The off-label use of a drug may be considered medically necessary when the following criteria are met:

 If criterion I and/or criterion II have not been satisfied, the requirements of the off-label drug use policy have not been met.

 Facts & Comparisons® eAnswers is a drug compendia that provides up-to-date drug information including all FDA approved indications and off-label uses.
-An editorial review panel consisting of practicing physicians and pharmacists assign a documentation level to each monograph with level 1 being good and level 5 being poor.
+An editorial review panel consisting of practicing physicians and pharmacists assign a documentation level to each monograph with level A being good and level G being poor.
 According to Facts and Comparisons, this panel critically evaluates monograph data and provides an authoritative consensus about whether the reviewed published information is considered sufficient to warrant prescribing in appropriate populations.
-For the purpose of this policy, indications listed in Facts and Comparisons® eAnswers is determined medically necessary when the documentation level is a 1 (good) or 2 (fair).
+For the purpose of this policy, indications listed in Facts and Comparisons® eAnswers is determined medically necessary when the Level of Evidence is A or B.

 The National Comprehensive Cancer Network (NCCN) Drug & Biologics Compendium is a listing of agents with both FDA-approved indications and NCCN designated off-label indications derived from the NCCN Clinical Practice Guidelines in Oncology.
 As stated by NCCN, these off-label uses are based upon evaluation of evidence from literature combined with expert judgment in an evidence-based method.
 Each recommendation is designated with a Category of Evidence that reflects the quality of evidence and consensus on which the recommendation is based.
 For the purpose of this policy, indications listed in NCCN Drug and Biologics Compendium with a Category of Evidence and Consensus 1 or 2A are considered medically necessary.

 of technology assessment of new and emerging treatments, devices,

 assist in administering plan benefits and constitute neither offers of

 coverage nor medical advice.
 Wellmark medical policies contain only a